quexten/goldwarden/Readme.md

 restic backup
 ```

-### Autofill
+### Autotype based Autofill
 [goldwarden_autofill.webm](https://github.com/quexten/goldwarden/assets/11866552/6ac7cdc2-0cd7-42fd-9fd0-cfff26e2ceee)

-The autofill feature is a bit experimental.
-It autotypes the password via uinput.
+You can bind this to a hotkey in your desktop environment (i.e i3/sway config file, Gnome custom shortcuts, etc).

+#### XDG-RemoteDesktop-Portal

+By default, the remote desktop portal is used.
+As long as your desktop environment handle this (KDE and Gnome do, wlroots does not yet)
+this enables autotyping without having to modify permissions.
+`goldwarden autofill`

+#### (Legacy) Uinput
+If your desktop environment does not implement the remotedesktop portal, your only other option is uinput based autotype.
+This requires your user
+to have access to the input group to use uinput to autotype.
 This needs a keyboardlayout to map the letters to
 keycodes.
 Currently supported are qwerty and dvorak.
 `goldwarden autofill --layout qwerty`
 `goldwarden autofill --layout dvorak`

-You can bind this to a hotkey in your desktop environment (i.e i3/sway config file, Gnome custom shortcuts, etc).

 ### Login with device
 Approving other devices works out of the box and is enabled by default.
 If the agent is unlocked, you will be prompted